binguimath/binguimath.github.io/readme.md

 ## Notes

 - [Notes on Conformal Blocks](Files/2020_Conformal_Blocks.pdf) (Main body finished.
 Preface and many references to be added soon.
-I'm now working on the last chapter discussing some of the properties of the connections on sheaves of conformal blocks.)
+I'm now working on the last chapter discussing some basic properties of the connections on sheaves of conformal blocks.)

 > In this monograph we give a complex-analytic approach to the theory of conformal blocks for VOAs developed by (e.g.) Frenkel & Ben-Zvi [[FB]](https://math.berkeley.edu/~frenkel/BOOK/) and further explored by Damiolini-Gibney-Tarasca [[DGT1]](https://arxiv.org/abs/1901.06981) [[DGT2]](https://arxiv.org/abs/1909.04683).